Freshman Requirements for UT Tyler

 High School Preparation:To be eligible for admission to the university as a freshman an applicant must be a high school graduate or equivalent.
 A high school record that demonstrates achievement in the most challenging academic course work available is the best single predictor of academic success.
 Beginning freshmen must submit an official high school transcript before classes begin in order to verify graduation and completion of required courses.

-Minimum high school units required for admissions include:
+Minimum high school units required for admission include:

-- Science: Required: Four units of science to include at least one unit of Chemistry or Physics.
+- Science: Required: Three units of science to include at least one unit of Chemistry or Physics.

 - Foreign Language: Required: Two units in a single language effective fall semester 2001.